jimhigson/oboe.js/writing/main/6_Conclusion.md

 Although Clarinet is known to be slower than JSON.parse, in practice this didn't show in the results.

+Does not save memory over DOM parsing since the same DOM tree is built.
+May slightly increase memory usage by utilising memory earlier that would otherwise be dept dormant until the whole transmission is received but worst case more often a concern than mean.

 Doing things faster vs doing things earlier.
 "Hurry up and wait" approach to optimisation.
 Already know Clarinet is slower than browser's inbuilt parsing mechanism although not by a significant amount [^3]

+Parse time for large files spread out over a long time.
+Reaction to parsed content spread out over a long time, for example de-marshalling to domain objects.
+For UX may be preferable to have many small delays rather than one large one.

 Comparative Programmer Ergonomics
 ---------------------------------